sindrijo/UnityDeeplinks/README.md

 Subclass the default *UnityPlayerActivity* in order to add deeplink-handling code that marshals deeplinks into your Unity script:

 * Replace the default UnityPlayerActivity in your Assets/Plugins/Android/AndroidManifest.xml with com.{yourCompany}.MyUnityPlayerActivity:
+* If you don't have your own AndroidManifest.xml yet you can fetch a unity-generated one by first triggering a build and then copying it from *UnityProject\Temp\StagingArea\AndroidManifest.xml* into *Assets/Plugins/Android/AndroidManifest.xml*

  ```xml
  <!--